Transparency of climate finance

 This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 This is a key part of operationalising the commitment made by the MDBs at COP24 to “[build] on the joint efforts on climate finance tracking and collaboration on mitigation and adaptation issues, we will further develop tools and methods for characterising, monitoring and reporting on the results of our Paris-alignment activities.
 Where possible, we will collaborate to harmonise our respective approaches” (Building Block 5 – Reporting).
 Their high-level statement published in September 2019 further stated that they would develop a “new transparency framework to report on both the impact of each MDB’s activities and how these are helping clients meet and exceed commitments they have made, to be presented at COP25.
 This framework will be informed by consultations with multiple stakeholders, with the objective of broadening its use across the financial sector, beyond MDBs”.
-No framework was made public at COP25 but it is understood this may be published in 2020 or 2021.
-This metric will be updated to consider banks’ individual and joint reporting on Paris alignment when this becomes available.

 All of the MDBs in this study report to the OECD’s climate-related development finance database, which includes information at the project level.
 The MDBs also jointly report their aggregate climate finance in annual reports in 2017 and 2018.
 However, as detailed by the OECD, the total level of climate finance is often smaller in their database than in the MDB joint reports due to the scope applied to the climate finance.
 For example, the OECD database only details finance towards ODA eligible countries.
 This therefore excludes a large portion of the climate financing undertaken by the European Investment Bank, which is active within the EU.